obonhamcarter/www.oliverbonhamcarter.com/content/outreach/intro-to-ml.md

 There are three main types of algorithms that _teach_ a computer how to recognize objects.

 * __Supervised learning__: The computer is presented with example inputs and their desired outputs, given by a "teacher", and the goal is to learn a general rule that maps inputs to outputs.
-Check out [WikiPedia](https://en.wikipedia.org/wiki/Machine_learning) to learn more!
+Check out <a href="https://en.wikipedia.org/wiki/Machine_learning" target="_blank">WikiPedia</a> to learn more!

 Learning Task